 Bible Translators in Training

-BTT aims to raise awareness of the need for Bible translation across the world, provide students with opportunities to become involved in the work of translation while at Southern/Boyce, and encourage students to consider putting language and theology training to use as translators for languages in which the Bible has not been translated.
+BTT aims to raise awareness of the need for Bible translation across the world, provide students with opportunities to become involved in the work of translation while preparing for ministry, and encourage students to utilize the language and theology training they receive as means to translate the Bible into languages in which the Bible has not been translated.

 Hispanic Student Association